geekhmer/geekhmer.github.io/source/_posts/2014-07-22-decorator-design-pattern.markdown

   - can be wrapped infinitely using Ruby instantiation.<br/>
   - delegates through all decorators.<br/>
   - can use the same decorator more than once on the same component.<br/>
-  - transparently uses component's original interface.<br/>
+  - transparently uses component's original interface.
 </p>

 <p>
   The drawbacks of this implementation are:<br/>
   - uses method_missing.<br/>
-  - the class of the decorated object is the decorator.<br/>
+  - the class of the decorated object is the decorator.
 </p>

 <p>